gpdm/tinycore-targetdisplaymode/README.md

 Sure.
 As I mentioned, I went into this topic simply because my hard drive died, and I thought about just booting off USB instead.
 I just didn't want to install a fullblown OS for getting this rather simple job done.

-### I got boot error complaining something about "device not found"
+### I got boot error complaining something about "device / partition not found"

 Yeah, this may be depending on the size of your USB key.
 Explanations to this are further above and is influenced by the presence of the auto-created `EFI` partition on the USB key.

-Please check again the boot procedure, and choose the appropriate boot options that matches your USB key.
+Please check again the boot procedure, and choose the appropriate *boot options* on the startup menu that matches your USB key size, either

+ * Tiny Core Linux (USB <= 2.0 GiB, without EFI partition)
+ * Tiny Core Linux (USB > 2.0 GiB, with EFI partition)

 If that doesn't help, check the notes further above about the device IDs, and their potential need to adaptations in the `grub.cfg` file.